 Engaging People Safely

 In addition to the 30 members of the Green Team, who are drawn from across our community, we have engaged with local schools, charities and businesses.
-Over the course of the year, we were fortunate to have 30 temporary volunteers from two schools and a government agency lend a hand for a day.
+We were also fortunate to have 30 temporary volunteers from two schools and a government agency lend a hand for a day.
 We are also grateful to local primary school children, who grew plants from seed.

-In November, a presentation was made to 25 members of the Chamber of Commerce.
-Five cafes have been involved in our weekly coffee grounds collection and distribution to allotments.
+In November 2023 and again in May 2025, presentations were made to the Chamber of Commerce.
+These were well-received and led to further engagement with members of the local business community.
+Several cafes are involved in our weekly coffee grounds collection and distribution to allotments.
 Neighbouring businesses, residents and the museum have taken on responsibility for watering beds and troughs.
 We hope that others will emulate their example as more troughs are planted this year.
 Our public events attracted over 200 people, most of whom have become active participants in our wildlife initiatives.
 We have also established a partnership with the Aldingbourne Trust and with Brent Lodge Wildlife Trust.

 Through our WhatsApp group, we keep members of the Green Team updated about developments.
 We share updates with the wider community through our Facebook page and the monthly Arundel Update.
-We also presented to Arundel Town Council and at a Town Hall meeting.
+We also present annually at Arundel Town Council and at Town Hall meetings.
 We have had several articles published in the Sussex Express and The Bell.
 In addition, articles about our work have appeared in the South Downs and RHS newsletters.
 In this way, we are working to keep the community informed and engaged.

 The Green Team

 The people that bring the ideas to life.
 This growing team of wonderful volunteers is what makes the projects happen and continue to thrive.
-With over 30 active volunteers, and at least 10 ongoing projects, there is always plenty of rewarding work to do.
+With over 40 active volunteers and 25 projects underway or in the pipeline there is always plenty of rewarding work to do.

 “It’s been a fabulous community project, connecting all ages of Arundellers in art and nature.”
 Mary Peach